 Understanding consumer behaviour has generated considerable interest among economists over the past 300 hundred years.
 Early economists, including Nicholas Bernoulli, John von Neumann and Oskar Morgenstern, started to inquire into the drivers of consumer decision making in the eighteenth century (Richarme 2007).
 This early work tackled the topic from an economic viewpoint, and focused solely on the act of purchase (Loudon and Della Bitta (1993).
 The most widespread model from this perspective is 'Utility Theory'.
 In the 1700s, Jeremy Bentham coined the term "utility" to describe consumer satisfaction of wants and needs.
 He posited that people are motivated by the desire to maximize utility.
 The nineteenth century classical economist, John Stuart Mill, extended and popularized this concept in his seminal work Principles of Political Economy (1848).
-The concept argues that creates the most total satisfaction.
+The concept argues that consumers will carefully evaluate and purchase the bundle of goods and services that creates the most total satisfaction.
 Consumers are viewed as rational decision makers who are only motivated by self-interest (Schiffman and Kanuk 2007, Zinkhan 1992).